jmbh/jmbh.github.io/_posts/2018-05-05-CenteringPredictors.md

 and they match the numerical results exactly.

-We see that the derived expressions explain exactly how the all parameters change as a function of the parameters of the reference model and the added constants.
+We see that the derived expressions explain exactly how parameters change as a function of the parameters of the reference model and the added constants.

 If we set $$\beta_3 = 0$$, we get the same derivation for the regression model *without* interaction term.
 We find that $$\beta_1^* = \beta_1$$, $$\beta_2^* = \beta_2$$, and $$\beta_0^* = \beta_0 - \beta_1 c_1 - \beta_2 c_2$$.